 - Improved confidence by minimising self-consciousness

-When you come in for your initial consultation, Dr Knight will discuss your concerns with you and what you hope to achieve.
-After going over your medical history and conducting a thorough examination of the vulva region, Dr Knight will help you understand what you can realistically expect from the labiaplasty, and if it can help you reach your ideal outcome.
+When you come in for your initial consultation, Dr Knight or Dr O’Hara will discuss your concerns with you and what you hope to achieve.
+After going over your medical history and conducting a thorough examination of the vulva region, they will help you understand what you can realistically expect from the labiaplasty, and if it can help you reach your ideal outcome.
 The surgery, risks and recovery process will all be explained to you in detail, and a cost estimate for your surgery provided.
 A second preoperative consultation may also be recommended.

 Every labiaplasty surgery is fully customised to each individual’s anatomy and specific concerns.
 This often involves one or more of the following: